What is Vegetable Tanned Leather?

 Every hide comes with its own unique subtle variations in texture, colour and malleability.

-I always ensure I use these variations in my work.
+We always ensure we use these variations in my work.

 They serve as a reminder of the materials organic nature, and when used properly, only add to a piece's aesthetic and practical value.

-I use four types of leather within my current range, Italian shoulder and Calf, French Chèvre, and Russian Salmon.
+We use four types of leather within our current range, Italian Bovine Shoulder and Calf, French Chèvre, and Icelandic Salmon.